abuderrehman796/Aura-Event-Management/README.md

-# Aura-Event-Management
-A minimalist Event Management System built with HTML, CSS, and SQL.
 # AURA | Event Management System 🌌

 AURA is a modern, minimalist platform designed to streamline event organization and registration.
 This project was developed as part of the AICT course at UET Lahore.